-We note that similar analyses can share type rule dependency maps-for example, between multiple type systems for the same language, since the type rules generally have the same structure even if the specific rules differ.
-Our experiments use the same map for Java's base type system and for seven Checker Framework pluggable type systems (each of which is a distinct analysis proving a different property).
+We note that similar analyses can share type rule dependency maps-for example, between multiple type systems for the same language, since the type rules generally have the same structure-even if the specific rules differ, the map can be shared if the set of elements referenced in the premise for each rule is the same.
+Our experiments use the same manually-constructed map for Java's base type system and for seven Checker Framework pluggable type systems (each of which is a distinct analysis proving a different property).
 To support NullAway's typechecker, we had to make just one small change to this map: NullAway can issue an error in a constructor if there exists a field that is not initialized by the constructor, so NullAway's type rule dependency map must map a class' constructor to all of the fields of that class.
-A similar map could probably be reused for any other typechecker that targets Java, possibly with minor modifications like the one necessary to faithfully model NullAway, which means that although there is some manual work required to construct the map from the type rules, this cost can be amortized across many typecheckers for the same language.
+Either map could probably be mostly reused for any other typechecker that targets Java, possibly with minor modifications like the one necessary to faithfully model NullAway, which means that although there is some manual work required to construct the map from the type rules, this cost can be amortized across many typecheckers for the same language.